-The U.S. Drought Monitor indicates conditions ranging from "moderate" to "exceptional" in portions of our territory.
-Extended periods of extreme heat and lack of winter and spring precipitation has caused concern for the current growing wheat crop and spring planting.
-Commodity prices were volatile throughout most of the quarter, as demand for grain and feed exports stalled amid continued international conflicts.
-The fed cattle market showed steady increases, with increased slaughter year over year.
-Continued high feed costs have impacted profitability potential.
-Hay market prices continued to increase for alfalfa and grass due to increased demand and limited supply.
+The U.S. drought monitor indicates conditions ranging from "abnormally dry" to "exceptional" in our territory.
+Portions of the territory received much needed rains during the second quarter, helping to ease the prolonged drought conditions.
+However, some areas have yet to receive adequate rainfall.
+Commodity prices cooled during the quarter, with volatile demand for grain and feed exports.
+The Russia/Ukraine conflict has also impacted certain agricultural commodity prices and created additional volatility and uncertainty in the markets.

+The fed cattle market continued to see gains, with record high cash markets and weights nearly even with last year.
+Hay market prices remained steady for alfalfa and grass due to increased demand and limited supply resulting from a longer feeding season due to the drought conditions.

 The real estate market was relatively quiet, however some producers still looked for opportunities to expand acreage.
 Increased demand with limited supply has resulted in some strong sales across land types with many cash buyers as interest rates remain elevated.
 Buyers are primarily local producers with growing influence from recreational buyers on pasture and Conservation Reserve Program (CRP) sales.

-Supply chain disruptions, labor shortages, fuel prices, inflation, weather related events, and recession pressures remain a concern in the economy.
-From a monetary policy perspective, the Fed has continued to fight inflationary pressure with interest rate hikes, resulting in two interest rate increases of 25 basis points each in February and March 2023 and another likely in May.
+While the U.S. economy remains healthy, supply chain disruptions, labor shortages, fuel prices, inflation, rising interest rates, weather-related events, and recession pressures remain a concern.
+Although inflation has remained high in 2023, it has remained relatively stable in the second quarter of 2023, leading to an increase in consumer spending.
+The rural economy continues to benefit from the strong U.S. economy, driving higher levels of spending and investment by businesses and consumers.
+From a monetary policy perspective, the Fed has continued to fight inflationary pressure with interest rate hikes, resulting in an additional interest rate increase of 25 basis points in May and another likely in July.
 Anticipation of tighter monetary policy is contributing to a stronger dollar and changes in the shape of the yield curve.